MickeyZyk/grav-headless/pages/czbakers/work/01.das/bakerywork.cz.md

 title: DAS
 logo_dark: DAS.png
 heading_tag: 'Creative Strategy'
-heading_one: 'How do you explain and sell the legal insurance to people that are afraid of lawyers and hate insurance houses? '
+heading_one: 'How do you explain and sell legal insurance to people who are afraid of lawyers and hate insurance companies? '
-toggle: true
+toggle: '1'
 one_way: 'Tell the consumers about unique benefits of your product.'
 new_way: 'How about not selling insurance, but “help the good ” instead?'
 big_image: DAS_picture-for-WORK-section.jpg